webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 </div>

-Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles.
-Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' property, which sets the allowed range, in pixels, before angles are beveled.
+Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles, and setting it to '''miter''' allows them to protrude.
+With a value of '''miter''', the '''stroke-miterlimit''' property sets the allowed range, in pixels, before angles are beveled.
 Only some of the angles in this example are beveled:

 <div style="display:inline-block">